tasb/docker-kubernetes-training/labs/lab04.md

-# Lab 04 - Let’s put all together
+# Additional lab - Let’s put all together

 On this lab you'll have a change to put all things together that we learned during first four session.